 Anyone about to take up appointment should receive information about joining the Council on appointment.
 If you have not for any reason, please contact the secretary.
 If you are a Circuit Judge and wish to become a member of the Council of Circuit Judges, please contact our membership secretary Her Honour Judge Jane Miller QC.

 We are proud to say that we have a vibrant number of retired colleagues who continue to support us and attend functions.
 They pay a reduced subscription.
 The contact for retired Circuit Judges who are members of CoCJ is His Honour Andrew Goymer.

-Members who have access to the Judicial Intranet will find further information about CoCJ and the work it does and contact details of the representatives through the Judicial Intranet page and the eJudiciary sites.
+Members who have access to the Judicial Intranet will find further information about CoCJ and the work it does and contact details of the representatives through the Judicial Intranet (opens in a new tab) page and the eJudiciary (external link, opens in a new tab) sites.